 How Much Is Dollar To Naira Exchange Rate Today?

-The United States Dollar to Nigerian exchange rate today in the black market is quite different from the official CBN rate.
+The United States Dollar to naira exchange rate today in the black market is quite different from the official CBN rate.
 We shall be giving you daily updates of both dollar rates on this page.
 Look at them below:

-Dollar To Naira Exchange Rate in Black Market Today, March 2023
+Dollar To Naira Exchange Rate in Black Market Today, December 2024

-Buying rate: 1 USD at NGN 750
+Buying rate: 1 USD at NGN 1740

-Selling rate: 1 USD at NGN 755
+Selling rate: 1 USD at NGN 1745

 CBN Exchange Rate of Dollar to Naira Today